Pylons/deform/docs/common_needs.rst

         {'value': 'item-three', 'label': 'Item Three'}
     ]

-The auto-complete plugin will add a query string to the request URL with the variable ``term`` which contains the user's input at that moment.
+The autocomplete plugin will add a query string to the request URL with the variable ``term`` which contains the user's input at that moment.
 The server may use this to filter the returned results.